-CLF is a Unitarian Universalist Congregation without walls, comprised of thousands of people from all over the world.
-We are a global spiritual community, rooted in profound love, which cultivates wonder, gratitude, and the courage to work for justice.
+CLF is a Unitarian Universalist congregation without walls, comprised of thousands of people from all over the world.
+As a spiritual community rooted in profound love, we cultivate wonder, gratitude, and the courage to act.
 We strive to carry the flame of liberal religion to all who yearn for its warmth and light.

-- Over 550 prisoners are CLF members.
-Most of them have discovered Unitarian Universalism behind bars, and now enjoy mailings of Quest, the UU World, letters from pen-pals, and classes by mail.
+Over 550 prisoners are CLF members.
+Most of them have discovered Unitarian Universalism behind bars and now enjoy mailings of the Quest magazine, UU World magazine, letters from pen-pals, and classes by mail.
 Contact Patty Franz.

-- CLF was founded in 1944 to reach out to Unitarian soldiers in WWII, and carries a special care for Unitarian Universalist military personnel and families to this day.
+CLF was founded in 1944 to reach out to Unitarian soldiers in WWII, and it continues to care for Unitarian Universalist military personnel and families to this day.
 Contact Shawna Foster.